swcarpentry/r-novice-inflammation/_extras/guide.md

 4. [Making choices]({{ site.root }}/04-cond/)
 5. [Command-Line Programs]({{ site.root }}/05-cmdline/)

+Time permitting,
-Time-permitting, you can fit in one of these shorter lessons that cover bigger picture ideas like best practices for organizing code, reproducible research, and creating packages:
+you can fit in one of these shorter lessons that cover bigger picture ideas like best practices for organizing code, reproducible research, and creating packages:

 6. [Best practices for using R and designing programs]({{ site.root }}/06-best-practices-R/)
 7. [Dynamic reports with knitr]({{ site.root }}/07-knitr-R/)